-This comprehensive 5-day course covers the full spectrum of well treatment and stimulation options for carbonate and sandstone reservoirs.
+This comprehensive course covers the full spectrum of well treatment and stimulation options for carbonate and sandstone reservoirs.
 It begins with a review of the various mechanisms that can damage a formation and ways to avoid them.
 Next, the discussion turns to acid systems for carbonate and sandstone formations, treatment design the selection of additives, and the use of coiled tubing in extended reach and multilateral wells.
-The week ends with an introduction to new technologies for carbonate acidizing.
+The week will end with an introduction to new technologies for carbonate acidizing.
 Case histories illustrate some of the treatment options.
-Topics include:

 In one week, this course will give you the benefit of years of experience, presented by an industry expert and experienced educator.
 It is also an excellent opportunity to network with colleagues in the field.

 This course is for production, drilling, completion and reservoir engineers who are responsible for enhancing the performance of wells.

 4.0 CEUs (Continuing Education Units) are awarded for this 5-day course.